 KALEID0SCOPE PLAY & LEARN GROUP

 Weekly, drop-in playgroup for caregivers and children, ages birth to 5.
 Open play, facilitated activities such as songs, books, and art, and time for caregivers to connect.
 Free for everyone!
-Tuesdays from 10-11:30am.
+Wednesdays from 10-11:30am.
 Click here for more info.
 No registration necessary!
 More info here.

 PLAY'N'CHAT DISCUSSION GROUP

 Join us for a weekly guided discussion group for parents on Thursday mornings from 10am -noon.
 Childcare is provided while you discuss your family’s needs and challenges with a group of supportive parents like you.
 Come every week, or stop in when you need some advice or support.
 Facilitated by Christine Wood.

 Play'n'Chat is free for members.
 Guests pay $6-12, depending on income level.
 Childcare is included.
 Discounted punchards are available.